justanotherdot/justanotherdot/site/posts/how-to-pick-stable-beta-or-nightly-rust.md

 tags:
   - rust
 summary: >-
+  It would seem natural to always pick stable Rust, but how much awesome new stuff do beta and nightly have and how unstable are they?
+It can be confusing that such a plethora of feature flags sits in nightly but we don't want to sacrifice stability.
 ---

 It would seem natural to always pick stable Rust, but how much awesome new